blakeearth/VisualSieve/README.md

 # VisualSieve
 This project is a simple visual quadratic sieve for catching primes.
 It's made with [Processing](https://processing.org/), a language and IDE built on Java designed to make it easier to code and draw with code.

+## Purpose
+This project gives a visual way to generate primes by sieving out all composite numbers up to a given number (represented in this visualization by the highest integer on the y-axis times two).
+This leaves us with primes.
+Composites are blue, and primes are green.

 ## How it looks
 ![Preview](https://blakeearth.github.io/VisualSieve/preview.gif)